typedb/typedb-docs/01-running-typedb/03-configuration.md

 The `server` section of the configuration file configures network and RPC options.

 - `address`: the address to listen for GRPC clients on.
-Use `0.0.0.0` to listen to all connections, and `localhost` for connections from the local machine
+Use `0.0.0.0` to listen to all connections, and `localhost` for connections from the local machine.

 ### Storage configuration